pombreda/lepl/doc-src/matchers.rst

 Most simple matchers will return a generator that yields a single value.
 Generators that return multiple values are used in backtracking.
-For example, the `Or() <api/redirect.html#lepl.functions.Or>`_ generator may yield once for each sub--match in turn (in practice some sub-matches may return generators that themselves return many values, while others may fail immediately, so it is not a direct 1--to--1 correspondence).
+For example, the `Or() <api/redirect.html#lepl.functions.Or>`_ generator may yield once for each sub--match in turn (in practice some sub-matchers may return generators that themselves return many values, while others may fail immediately, so it is not a direct 1--to--1 correspondence).